1855 Cardigan Boroughs by-election

 The 1855 Cardigan Boroughs by-election was fought in February 1855.
-The byelection arose because of the death of the incumbent Liberal MP, Pryse Loveden.
+The by-election arose because of the death of the incumbent Liberal MP, Pryse Loveden.
 It was won by the Conservative candidate John Lloyd Davies.
 Davies defeated the Liberal candidate, John Evans, former MP for Haverfordwest.

 Background

 For nearly forty years, the seat had been held by members of the Pryse family of Gogerddan.
 Pryse Pryse served from 1816 until his death in 1849 and was succeeded by his son, Pryse Loveden.
 Loveden died in 1855 at an early age.

 Candidates

 John Lloyd Davies was first in the field.
 There were also rumours that Thomas Lloyd of Bronwydd would be a candidate.